 You’re probably shopping for a keyboard in an online store and trying to form an opinion based on customer reviews.
 But how can you tell whether a keyboard form factor will let you maintain a good ergonomic posture or not?
 Ergonomics vary from person to person.
 Does the reviewer who claims that a keyboard you’re interested in is “comfortable and ergonomic” have the same sized hands and shoulders as you do?

 Most keyboards have the common QWERTY alphanumeric key layout.
-The key pitch (the distance from the center of one key to center of its neighbor in the alphanumeric area) is standardized at 17–20 mm (most common: 17,5 mm and 19,05).
+The key pitch is the distance from the center of one key to center of its neighbor in the alphanumeric area.
+It’s standardized at 17–20 mm with the most common options being 17,5 and 19,05 mm.

 Non-standard keyboard for tablets and living room keyboards may feature smaller key pitch and even smaller form factors.
 These are out of scope for this article.